Cluster varieties from Legendrian knots: Introduction

 \section{Introduction}

 The moduli space of decorated local systems on a punctured surface admits a cluster structure --- which is to say, a space of {\em nonabelian} representations of the fundamental group can be built out of algebraic tori, which are objects of an {\em abelian} nature.
-Our purpose here is to place this discovery of Fock and Goncharov (presaged by earlier work of Penner and Thurston) into a larger geometric framework centered on the role of Legendrians as boundary conditions in microlocal geometry.

-We fix a base surface and study constructible sheaves --- i.e., those which have locally constant restrictions to each stratum of some stratification.
-The failure of such a sheaf to be locally constant in the unstratified sense is measured by a collection of codirections which form a Legendrian in the cosphere bundle --- the so called {\em microsupport} of the sheaf.
-In particular, local systems on a punctured surface naturally give rise to constructible sheaves on the unpunctured surface: one fills in the punctures and extends the sheaf by zero.
-The microsupport of the resulting sheaf is the union of the cocircles over the would-be punctures.

-Abelianization begins at this microlocal boundary: we replace each cocircle by the Legendrian satellite determined by some $n$-strand positive braid, and study sheaves whose microsupport is the union of the satellites instead of the cocircles.
-Sheaves microsupported along either the cocircles or the satellites give rise to local systems on these respective Legendrians.
-For example, the monodromy of a rank-$n$ local system around a puncture defines a rank-$n$ local system on the cocircle.
-On the other hand, there is a map from sheaves defining rank-one local systems on the satellites to sheaves defining rank-$n$ local systems on the cocircles.
-Hence {\em microlocally} we have replaced a nonabelian moduli problem with an abelian one.

-These microlocally abelian moduli problems include many of classical interest.
-In the simplest case --- when the braid is trivial --- one recovers the notion of local systems with monodromy invariant filtrations at the punctures.
-More general braids allow the filtration to vary --- in particular, moduli spaces of local systems with Stokes data can be described in this way.
-In the special case when the surface is $S^2$ and we insert a single braid, one arrives at moduli spaces whose point counts recover a certain term of the HOMFLY polynomial of the braid.
-For particular choices of braid, framed variants of these moduli spaces recover the positroid strata of the Grassmannian.

-Such spaces naturally contain open toric charts coming from exact Lagrangians in the cotangent bundle which fill the satellite asymptotically.
-Studying family Floer homology from cotangent fibers to such a filling provides an open inclusion from the space of rank-one local systems on the filling to the space of constructible sheaves on the base which define rank-one local systems on the satellite.
-Given different Lagrangian fillings, these abelian charts overlap in ways controlled by wall-crossing formulae, which are cluster transformations in the simplest cases.
-Exact Lagrangian fillings of the satellite thus play a role similar to that of Hitchin spectral curves in the work of Gaiotto, Moore, and Neitzke.
+The original proof of this fact in \cite{FG1} is constructive and combinatorial: for each ideal triangulation of the surface one defines a toric coordinate system using invariants of configurations of flags.
+An orthogonal geometric perspective was provided in \cite{GMN2}: given a complex structure on the surface and a spectral curve of the associated Hitchin system, one defines a map from abelian local systems on the curve to nonabelian local systems on the base by studying trajectories of holomorphic differentials.